bigskysoftware/_hyperscript/www/docs.md

 [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) can be defined inline in hyperscript by using the [`worker` keyword](/features/worker).

-The worker does not share a namespace with other code, it is in it's own isolated sandbox.
+The worker does not share a namespace with other code, it is in its own isolated sandbox.
 However, you may interact with the worker via function calls, passing data back and forth in the normal manner.

   ~~~ html